wkorando/spring-boot-cloud-native-workshop/README.md

 	```
 1. Execute the test from the command line by running `mvn test`

-In the above test class the tool [TestContainers](https://www.testcontainers.org) is setting up and tearing down a PostgreSQL docker container.
+In the above test class the tool [TestContainers](https://www.testcontainers.org) is setting up and tearing down a DB2 docker container.
 By using a local database issues that could cause tests to fail like data missing or network connectivity are reduced.
 By using a Docker container developers don't have to locally install, configure, and administer a database, making these tests portable.

 ### API Testing With Spring Cloud Contract